Kasketto001/php-oop-1/readme.md

 echo "Title: " . $production2->getTitle() . "\n";
 echo "Language: " . $production2->getLanguage() . "\n";
 echo "Rating: " . $production2->getRating() . "\n";

+# BONUS 1 COMMIT EXPLAINS

+##Functionalities

+This project aims to display a list of productions, such as movies or TV series, along with their titles, languages, and ratings.
+Here's how it works:

+1. **Data Management**: The `db.php` file contains an array of `Production` objects, each representing a production with its title, language, and rating.

+2. **Production Class**: The `Production` class, defined in `Models/Production.php`, encapsulates the properties and behaviors of a production.
+It includes a constructor to initialize the production with its title, language, and rating, as well as getter methods to retrieve these properties.

+3. **Displaying Productions**: The `index.php` file utilizes the `Production` class and the data from `db.php` to dynamically generate HTML content displaying the list of productions.
+It loops through the productions array and prints each production's details using Bootstrap for styling.

+4. **Bootstrap Styling**: Bootstrap CSS (v5.3.2) is used to enhance the visual appearance of the production list, providing a clean and responsive layout.